 As far as I’m concerned, he did hit her with a hammer that day.

-I realize that’s a bit of a stretch, but how close does danger have to be, and how often does it have to happen before you realize just how much in harm’s way you really are?
+I understand it’s a bit of an exaggeration to say that, but how close does danger have to be, and how often does it have to happen, before you realize just how much in harm’s way you really are?

 I see too many people continuing to discount all the near misses in their life, not taking action to get away or prevent the next one that could actually strike them down.

-There are accidents of course, and people lose their temper and do stupid things of course, but how many near misses do you really need to have happen in your life before you decide enough is enough?
+There are accidents of course.
+And people lose their temper and do stupid things.
+But how many near misses do you really need to have happen in your life before you decide enough is enough?

 My mom somehow survived 40+ years with someone so unpredictable that a simple shift in the wind could have determined her fate on any given day.